lightningbolt047/Android-Toolbox/README.md

     <p>No you don't!
 The app will notify you when there is an update available, and you may choose to download and install the update from within the app.</p>
     <h2>Feature X is awesome, I can't wait to try it out, but it is a prerelease.
 How do I try it out?</h2>
     <p>There is support for updating to prerelease builds from within the app.
 Beware!
 Prerelease builds might not work as intended, and may even break updates (which might happen if I screw with the updater) in which case you will have to manually install the next update.</p>
+    <h2>Why would I use the app's file manager when I can simply use Windows Explorer?</h2>
+    <p>Gone are the days when we could use USB storage and mount the device as a storage device in windows.
+Right now MTP is being used and it is painful to use especially when transferring large number of files.
+This way seems to be faster (I got an almost 2x improvement using my highly unscientific method of testing speed)</p>
 </div>

 <div>